 Applications can be made through your country's Government website.
+UK businesses can register here.

 Note: If you have changed or plan to change your GB EORI to an EU EORI in an EU member state, please check with the customs authority of the relevant EU member state in case any authorisations and/or licences that are linked need to be updated.
 Please note that UK authorisations will not be affected.